 From there, start building the list by pulling on these business levers:

-- Integrate signup forms into your Facebook page if you’re feeling adventurous
+- Integrate signup forms into your Facebook page with lead ad forms.

-- Start a pay-per-click advertising campaign to generate leads to nurture
+- Start a pay-per-click advertising campaign to generate leads.